Dissolutio/portfolio-site/src/posts/2021/bgio_march_projects_report.md

 ### Matchmaking magic of Briscola

+Get automatically matched into an open match!
-Also worth noting: Clicking "Public Lobby" on the homepage will fire this handy bit of logic:
+Clicking "Public Lobby" on the homepage will fire this handy bit of logic:

 ```js
 // ...in HomePage.js